Our logo

 Music by Glenda Cloughley, sung by A Chorus of Women

-The Women’s Climate Congress (WCC) Steering Circle has considered deeply how to publicly address the forthcoming referendum on altering the Constitution to "recognise the First Peoples of Australia by establishing an Aboriginal and Torres Strait Islander Voice.”
+In 2023, the Women’s Climate Congress (WCC) Steering Circle considered deeply how to publicly address the 2023 referendum on altering the Constitution to "recognise the First Peoples of Australia by establishing an Aboriginal and Torres Strait Islander Voice.”
 We are committed to the WCC Charter for Change, which urges us to seek unity and inclusion, and to listen to and learn from First Nations’ voices (see Action 4 ‘Listen and learn from First Nations knowledge’).

 WCC statement on the Voice Referendum 2023